RESEARCH

 Enhanced Forest Management Prediction Modelling Strategy and EvaluationList Item 3

-Funding provided by FRIAA via the FRIP program and sponsored by the forest industry members of the Forest Growth Organization of Wesern Canada.
+2022 - 2026 - Funding by FRIAA - FRIP sponsored by the forest industry members of the Forest Growth Organization of Wesern Canada.

 -